Israel, the West Bank and Gaza

 Travel & Transportation

-West Bank and Gaza: Crowded roads and herds of animals on the roads are common in the West Bank and Gaza.
-During periods of heightened tension, cars and buses have been targeted with stone throwing, improvised incendiary devices, and small arms fire.
+- West Bank and Gaza: Crowded roads and herds of animals on the roads are common in the West Bank and Gaza.
+During periods of heightened tension in the West Bank, cars and buses have been targeted with stone throwing, improvised incendiary devices, small arms fire, barricades, and burning tires.
 Emergency services may be delayed by the need for Palestinian authorities to coordinate with Israeli officials.
 Seat belt use is required and drivers may not drink alcohol.
 Individuals involved in accidents resulting in death or injury may be detained by police pending an investigation.